On the Model Theory of Second-Order Objects: Introduction

 Our interest in the model theory of relations comes from the field of \emph{team semantics}.
 Team semantics is an extension of the usual Tarski semantics of first-order logic that allows formulas to be evaluated over sets of assignments, called \emph{teams}, rather than single assignments.
 Such a framework was originally introduced by \textcite{Hodges} in order to provide a compositional semantics to Hintikka and Sandu's IF-logic.
 In particular, \textcite{VAANANEN2010817} and \textcite{Vaananen2007-VNNDLA} used team semantics to extend first-order logic by means of the so-called \emph{dependence atom}

 which we read as saying ``the value of $x_1,\dots,x_n$ completely determines the value of $y$''.
-The resulting logic, namely \emph{dependence logic}, dramatically increases the expressive power of first-order logic and turns out to be equivalent both to IF-logic and to the existential fragment of second-order logic $\eso$ (cp. \cref{Translation between independence logic and ESO}).
+The resulting logic, namely \emph{dependence logic}, dramatically increases the expressive power of first-order logic and turns out to be equivalent both to IF-logic and to the existential fragment of second-order logic $\eso$ with the usual Tarski semantics (cf.~\cref{Translation between independence logic and ESO}).

 Additionally, team semantics proved soon to be a very powerful and flexible framework, and it was noticed by Väänänen and others that it allows to consider several atoms characterizing various notions of dependence, e.g. the \emph{independence atom} $x\perp y$ \cite{gradel2013dependence} or the \emph{inclusion atom} $x\subseteq y$ \cite{galliani2012inclusion}.
-Importantly, each of the logics that one obtains by extending the syntax of first-order logic by these new atomic formulas correspond to different fragments of existential second order logic $\eso$ (with usual semantics) via a translation that goes both ways.
+Importantly, each of the logics that one obtains by extending the syntax of first-order logic by these new atomic formulas corresponds to a different fragment of existential second order logic $\eso$ (with usual semantics) via a translation that goes both ways.
 More recently, however, \textcite{MR4594292} have also introduced a logic over team semantics that corresponds to first-order logic in this way, i.e. it captures exactly the elementary properties of teams.
 From the perspective of the present work, the results from \cite{MR4594292} represent a significant breakthrough.
-In our view, Kontinen and Yang's work shows that the the most essential aspect of team semantics lies in this shift of attention from first-order to second-order objects, rather than the increase in expressive power.
+In our view, Kontinen and Yang's work shows that the most essential aspect of team semantics lies in this shift of attention from first-order to second-order objects, rather than the increase in expressive power.